HomePurpl LifeDisability CardsAccess Card: Who Qualifies and How to Apply

 • Accessing Audible Information – highlights support for hearing, such as hearing loops or captioning.

-Receiving Your Access Card
+Receiving Your Card

 A young person who has short curly hair, glasses, a sage green t-shirt and a limb difference using a prosthetic arm sits at a desk using a laptop

-Is it Worth Having an Access Card
+Is it Worth Having One?

 “I’ve had one for a while I think it’s worth it we go to the theatre quite often, it’s paid for itself after the first visit.”